Checklist for applications for clinical trials with medical devices

 5. Requirements for the Investigator's Brochure

-1. Cover page with the following information
+1. Front page with the following information

-1. Sponsor's name
+1. Sponsor's Name

 3. Version number

-4. Release date of the IB
+4. The release date of the IB

 5. Reference to the version that the current IB replaces

-3. Table of Contents
+3. Table of contents

 4. Summary